 - two representatives of two international organizations involved in heritage;

-- one heritage specialist;
+- one cultural heritage expert;

 - the Secretary General of the OWHC or his representative.